2021 BUSINESS PLAN

 · Start a “Follow Up to Webinar (Luncheon)” communication to the people who did not attend---“Here’s what you missed…”

 · Send calendar invites.

 · Continue to strengthen committees and help them achieve their goals.

 · Continue to spotlight committees in Focus Magazine and on social media to grow visibility and encourage members to join.

 · Establish a dynamic board liaison relationship with each committee.

 · Invite committee chairs to Chapter board meetings for updates and dialogue.

-· Develop a Committee Chair Toolkit to help Committee Chairs succeed.
+· Continue to improve the Committee Chair Toolkit to help Committee Chairs succeed.

 · Appreciate Volunteer/Members publicly and often.